 Why share any of this, you may wonder?
 Because I’ve learned from conversation that I’m not the only one.
 When I was younger, it would have been nice to know things weren’t so black and white.
 Perhaps I would have not felt so alone if someone had been brave enough to talk openly about these things.

 Both of the people I’ve been with were biological men, so obviously it was anal sex.
 It’s just that dicks in buttholes, regardless of who takes on what role, hasn’t done it for me.
-It’s been two years since the last time and I don’t feel an impulsive desire to change it.
+It was 2014 the last time I had sex and I don’t feel an impulsive desire to change it.